-- 54. Written records must be kept throughout the process, including: - The performance concerns raised with the employee - The information or evidence provided by the employee - The performance improvement/support agreement - The reasons for actions taken - Whether an appeal was lodged - The outcome of the appeal - Any grievances raised during the capability procedure, and - Subsequent developments - A copy of all correspondence relating to the capability investigation, meetings and appeal process - Copies of any formal meetings. - 55.
-Records should be retained on the employee's personal file. - 56.
-Records should be treated as confidential and kept in accordance with the Data Protection Act 1988. - 57.
-If an employee is represented by a Trade Union representative or official, or work colleague, copies of capability meeting notices, meeting notes, response letter, etc will be sent to that person, unless the employee advises otherwise, in writing.
+Written records must be kept throughout the process, including:

+- the performance concerns raised with the employee - the information or evidence provided by the employee - the performance improvement/support agreement - the reasons for actions taken - whether an appeal was lodged - the outcome of the appeal - any grievances raised during the capability procedure, and - subsequent developments - a copy of all correspondence relating to the capability investigation, meetings and appeal process, and - copies of any formal meetings.

+Records should be retained on the employee's personal file.

+Records should be treated as confidential and kept in accordance with the principles of the Data Protection legislation.

+If an employee is represented by a Trade Union representative or official, or work colleague, copies of capability meeting notices, meeting notes, response letter, etc. will be sent to that person, unless the employee advises otherwise, in writing.

-Training and Support
+13. Training and Support

-58. All Trade Union reps, Officers and Councillors involved in this process should receive appropriate support and/or training.
-Contact the PM HR Teams for further information.
+All Trade Union reps, Officers and Councillors involved in this process should receive appropriate support and/or training.
+Contact the PM HR Team for further information.

-Monitoring this Policy & Procedure
+14. Monitoring this Policy and Procedure

-59. The application of this policy and procedure will be monitored by PM.
+The application of this policy and procedure will be monitored by PM HR Team.

-Ensuring Equality of Treatment
+15. Ensuring Equality of Treatment

-60. This policy must be applied consistently to all employees irrespective of race, colour, ethnic or national origins (including citizenship), language, disability, religion, belief or non belief, age, sex, gender reassignment, sexual orientation, parental or marital/civil partnership status, pregnancy or maternity.
+All employees are required to adopt a positive, open and fair approach and ensure the Authority's Equality and Diversity Policy is adhered to and applied consistently to all irrespective of race, colour, nationality, ethnic or national origins, disability, religion and belief or non-belief, age, sex, gender reassignment, gender identity and gender expression, sexual orientation, pregnancy or maternity, marital or civil partnership status.